v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 > [!NOTE]
 > Due to this Known Issue's severity we had temporarily paused the availability of Windows Holographic, version 21H1.
 The 21H1 build is now available again, so devices may once again be updated to the latest 21H1 build.

-On the latest release of [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1), some users of Remote Assist have experienced video freezing during calls over 20 minutes.
-This is a **known issue**.
+On the latest release of [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1), some users of Remote Assist experienced video freezing during calls over 20 minutes.
+This behavior is a **known issue**.

 ### Workarounds to fix Remote Assist